jgrant29/DH110-JustinGrant/heuristics.md

 * Instructions for use of the system should be visible or easily retrievable whenever appropriate.

 **Evaluation**
+For information recognition rather than recall, I think SHRM has too much information to be able to recognize an object, action, or visible options.
+I quickly became confused with navigating the website and wasn't sure  where to even begin finding the information I was looking for.
+For example, the navigation menu has an unbelievable amount of  links and navigation which is thorough and in-depth, but also overwhelming and hard to navigate.
+When I began searching for a product, I couldn't find what I was looking for under the original navigation menu.
+Instead, I stumble upon a different link to SHRM's bookstore.
+Their e-commerce platform had similar links and sections as the original shrm.org website, but each link presented a completely different list of information.

+Since the website required me to recall information, I give this evaluation a **2**.

 #### 7. Flexibility and efficiency of use
 * Accelerators -- unseen by the novice user -- may often speed up the interaction for the expert user so that the system can cater to both inexperienced and experienced users.